millingw/jupiterhub-iris-docs/docs/source/bare-metal.rst

 Installing Anaconda
 -------------------
-The first step is making sure that conda>4.8.3 is available in the system.
-If not we do this download and install miniconda to provide it.
+The first step is making sure that conda>4.8.3 is available in the system or download and install otherwise:

 miniconda/tasks/main.yml: